Dwight-Studio/syncify/README.md

 Before compiling on macos, you need to install rust (using [rustup](https://www.rust-lang.org/fr/learn/get-started)) and [MacPorts](https://ports.macports.org/).

-Using MacPorts, you must install the following dependencies :
+Using MacPorts, you must install the following dependencies:
 - pkgconfig
 - glib2
 - gtk4-devel